‘Stranger Things’ Can’t Go On Forever: Why The Duffer Brothers Will End Their Hit Series After Season 4

 The first season of Stranger Things ended with teen Will Byers (Noah Schnapp) returning from an unplanned trip into the alternate dimension known as the Upside Down.
 Season 2’s official plot synopsis reads: “A year after Will’s return, everything seems back to normal… but a darkness lurks just beneath the surface, threatening all of Hawkins.”

+Season 2’s official plot synopsis reads: “A year after Will’s return, everything seems back to normal… but a darkness lurks just beneath the surface, threatening all of Hawkins.”

-Stranger Things Season 2 will be set during Halloween, 1984, as the squad explores the effect Will’s trip to the Upside Down has had on him.
+Stranger Things Season 2 will be set during Halloween 1984 as the squad explores the effect Will’s trip to the Upside Down has had on him.

 A four-season run would have the show’s young teens ending their reign in their late high school years—no more kids on bikes—but the Duffers admit it’s far-fetched to think residents would continue to have such bad luck in one small town.